Haute couture: Silk

 Textiles refer to the fabric or medium being used by designers to create an article of clothing.
-Silk originates from China where the "Silk worm" was found to live.
-Asian elite began the use of silk in high fashion since the classical ages.
-As time went on, silk began to be traded leading to the creation of the "Silk Road" to be formed, which was a boost to China's economy.
+History of silk originated in Neolithic China within the Yangshao culture (4th millennium BC), where the "Silk worm" was discovered.
+The Asian elite began using silk in high fashion.
+As time went on, silk began to be traded leading to the creation of the "Silk Road", which was a boost to China's economy.
 The value of silk is distinguished by the form of its use, such as it being used as currency.
-Silk type of fabric is composed of fibers that are produced by the silkworm mainly found only in China.
-There are various kinds of silks, used by designers, found in the textile world, such as dupioni, China, brocade, Jacquard, and satin silk.
+Silk fabric is composed of fibers that are produced by the silkworm mainly found in China.
+There are various kinds of silks, used by designers in the textile world, such as dupioni, China, brocade, Jacquard, and satin silk.
 These various kinds of silks are often used to produce certain styles of clothing.
-For example, Chiffon silk is used to create draping due to the fact that this silk is a thinner silk than others.
-Allowing for easier movement and flow of the fabric, thus creating an easier process for draping.
+For example, Chiffon silk is used to create draping because this silk is a thinner silk than others; it allows for easier movement and flow of the fabric, thus creating an easier process for draping.

 Wool

 Wool is the textile fiber obtained from animals such as sheep, camels, camelids, goats, or other hairy mammals.
 Wool was first discovered and used mainly for protection against cold weather.
 Not all types are acceptable or considered "fine" wool.
 For instance, fine wool is found only within four breeds of sheep, the other fifteen are not considered to be "fine".
-Dying wool is a delicate procedure due to the fact that wool easily absorbs colour, so it is important to be cautious in order not to ruin the wool.
-Some of the higher-end wools are alpaca, angora, mohair, cashmere, camel hair, and vicuña wool; each of these wools has a different texture and softness.
+Dying wool is a delicate procedure because wool easily absorbs colour, so it is important to be cautious in order not to ruin the wool.
+Some of the higher-end wools are alpaca, angora wool, mohair, cashmere wool, camel hair, and vicuña wool; each of these wools has a different texture and softness.